-DIS503 IT Project Management course requires students to engage in a comprehensive real-world project that simulates actual workplace tasks and the development of a detailed business demonstrating clear plan, a understanding of project goals, stakeholder requirements, project scope.
+business plan, demonstrating a clear understanding of project scope.
 This project involves going through all the management steps to produce flexible schedules, resource allocations, budgeting, and cost-benefit analysis, and present comprehensive risk management and mitigation plans using advanced project management tools.
-This approach ensures that students apply theoretical knowledge to practical, real-world business scenarios and case studies, providing a hands-on experience, as well as enhancing their learning for readiness professional challenges.
-Additionally, this course has been updated to incorporate AI to facilitate tools project management, risk analysis and mitigation as well as to enhance team collaboration.
+This approach ensures that students apply theoretical knowledge to practical, real-world business scenarios and case studies, providing a hands-on experience, as well as enhancing their learning and readiness for professional challenges.
+Additionally, this course has been updated to incorporate AI tools to facilitate project management, risk analysis and mitigation as well as to enhance team collaboration.
 This includes tools such as Spinach, Notebook LM and more.

-DIS511 Behavioural Science and Decision-making with Modern Technology (elective)
+DIS511 Behavioural Science and Decisionmaking with Modern Technology (elective)